The college operates in many buildings on campus including the Center for the Arts and Stephens Hall, the Media Center, and Van Bokkelen Hall.

 Stephens Hall, easily identified by its clock tower, is located in the 7900 block of York Road.
 Stephens Hall Theatre is a 680 seat theatre where performances of all genres are presented.

-In addition to classrooms and offices located in the Media Center, the Department of Electronic Media & Film operates an HD television studio, and a Media Laboratory with cameras, lighting, audio equipment, editing suites, and radio production rooms.
+In addition to classrooms and offices located in the Media Center, Communication Studies, Electronic Media & Film, and Mass Communication operates an HD television studio, and a Media Laboratory with cameras, lighting, audio equipment, editing suites, and radio production rooms.

 The Center for the Arts Gallery is the main venue for viewing some of the region and nation's finest artwork.
 The gallery is located on the third floor of the Center for the Arts.